Hearing loss is the third most common physical condition in the United States, after arthritis and heart disease.

 1. Conductive Hearing Loss

 Conductive hearing loss affects the outer and middle ear, and is generally related to congenital malformations of the ear.
 It is caused by tumors, middle ear fluid from ear infection, trauma, or impacted earwax.
-In some cases, conductive hearing loss may be reversed with surgery.
+In some cases, conductive loss may be reversed with surgery.

 2. Sensorineural Hearing Loss